jrjhealey/thesis/NOTES.md

   - Triangular ggtern-like graph?
  - Use of inner sheath proteins for phylogenetics may not be valid, if they transpire to be specialised basplate adapter proteins etc. They may not be fulfilling the role suspected.
 - predict the length of each PVC operon based on tape measure protein and the linear R2=0.92 relationship for the lolz.
+- VgrG most resembles a simplified structure from E coli c3393 type 6, rather than T4 etc.
+- Tape measure protein models are junk, but possibly highly coiled?
+Would fit with what little is known about them.
+- Discuss the PVC7-SIR2 homology and general likelihood of enzymes being present in the structural region of the PVCs.
+- PAAR proteins
+  - Some ultra weak homologies, even for the proteins which do hit a PAAR protein.
+  - The structural models bear some resemblance
+  - The protein length is roughly correct (and small)
+  - the PAAR signature is not obvious from the sequence however.
+  - The proteins are well conserved in some places, but most other sites are variant
+ - Spike lysozyme domain split?
+   - Not sure why it's retained though?
+Cellular escape/secretion?
+ - PVC14 as a cap protein despite showing no good homologies to anything (alpha helicity)
+   - PLT_U2 has 1 extra protein
+ - Do some more looking in to the hallmarks of the cap/terminator proteins since no decent homology found so far.
 # Chapter 2: Phylogenetics

  - Maybe re-do the workflow?
 Not so keen on tikz